onyxring/orcsCharacter/README.md

 _There are a couple of noteworthy points to make about the orCharacter example above:_
 * _The properties exposing character attributes are asynchronous and leverage the relatively new Async/Await features of the JavaScript language.
 In short, reading and writing properties each interact directly with the Roll20 servers.
 The `await` keyword causes code to pause until the server interaction is complete, rather than having to define callback functions.
 (We make this more efficient in the next section.)_
 * _orCharacter also attempts to detect and manage numeric attributes.
-Out of the box, if attributes are “likely” numeric, they are automatically converted to numbers, relieving you from having to write the traditional type conversion code (e.g. `Numeric(attr||0)`).
+Out of the box, if attributes are “likely” numeric, they are automatically converted to numbers, relieving you from having to write the traditional type-conversion code (e.g. `Numeric(attr||0)`).
 If this behavior doesn’t shake your jive, you can easily turn it off and restore the default Roll20 treatment of attributes by adding this to the top of your SheetWorker:_
 ```
 pc.preferNumeric = false;
 ```
 ### Attributes as cached properties
 The above “simplest example” follows an “on-demand” philosophy.
 Read an attribute?
 Go to the server.
 Write an attribute?
 Go to the server.
 Read the same attribute again?
 Go to the server.
-For complex or performance-critical code, orCharacter supports bulk reads and writes using `cacheAsync()` which keep all changes in memory until we are ready to save them all at once with `commitAsyc()`:
+This is fine for many use cases, but for complex or performance-critical code, orCharacter supports bulk reads and writes using `cacheAsync()` which keep all changes in memory until we are ready to save them all at once with `commitAsyc()`:

 	var attrbs = await pc.cacheAsync(["HP", "spiritPool", "efficacy"]); //get several attributes at the same time attrbs.HP = attrbs.HP + attrbs.efficacy; //use and modify them